-Figure 7.B: Median proportion of arrests under various sections of the Excise Act 2018-20 Arrest records for 20 districts

-Median calculations of the number of times each section was invoked suggests that most arrests were made under Section 34(1) (56.34%) of the Excise Act.
+Figure 7.B: Median proportion of arrests under various sections of the Excise Act 2018-20 Arrest records for 20 districts Source: MP Police Arrested Person Database Median calculations of the number of times each section was invoked suggests that most arrests were made under Section 34(1) (56.34%) of the Excise Act.
 Over 90% of all excise arrests in Betul and Khargone were made under Section 34(1).
 Arrests under Section 34(1) constituted 25.15% and 31.38% of all arrests in Betul and Khargone respectively; more than a quarter of all persons arrested in Betul and Khargone were accused only of violating Section 34(1).
-Section 34(1) offences, unlikeSection s34(2) and 49-A offences, are bailable.
+In Burhanpur, this figure was at 33.31%.
+Section 34(1) offences, unlike Section 34(2) and 49-A offences, are bailable.
 A high number of arrests for bailable offences suggests that the Arnesh Kumar guidelines are not being followed.

 Within the excise regime, offences under Sections 34(2) and 49-A are regarded as serious offences.
-Section 34(2), concerning bulk quantities of liquor (>50 litre), was most frequently invoked in Satna (20.90%), Chhatarpur (19.68%), Ujjain (14.37%), and Gwalior (11.07%).
+Section 34(2), concerning bulk quantities of liquor (>50 litre), was most frequently invoked in Satna (20.90%), Chhatarpur (19.68%), and Ujjain (14.37%).

 Section 49-A concerns alcohol found unfit for human consumption (spurious) and can in some cases carry a life sentence (for repeat offences of causing death through consumption).
-(57) In Gwalior, 8.72% of arrests were made under Section 49-A. All other districts studied had a significantly lower proportion of Section 49-A arrests.
+(57) In Gwalior, 6.78% of arrests were made under Section 49-A. All other districts studied had a significantly lower proportion of Section 49-A arrests.
 The police in Betul, Burhanpur, Chhatarpur, Chhindwara, and Rajgarh made no arrests under just Section 49-A between 2018 and 2020; however it was invoked along with other offences under the Excise Act in some districts.
 The low rates of policing under Section 49-A is consistent with our findings on the use of this provision in the FIRs as well.